The Wise Patient's Cheat Sheet on Wisdom Teeth Removal

 for your recovery more efficiently.
 Knowing potential complications that can arise

-such as Dry Sockets, a painful condition due to blood clot failure or Parasthesia,
+such as Dry Sockets, a painful condition due to blood clot failure or Parasthesia, a

 numbness of the lip, chin and/or tongue- can also help you detect and address